chrisnajman/webpack5-basic-setup/README.md

 # Basic Webpack 5 Setup with SASS, Babel, PostCSS, Self-hosted fonts and SVG Sprite

+## Description

+This repository can be used to build a simple one-page website (i.e not React or equivalent).
+If you use it you can be sure that:

+- Modern Javascript will work on older browsers,
+- `.scss` files compile to CSS (usingthe new Dart SASS implementation which allows files to be imported with `@use` and `@forward`, replacing the now deprecated `@import`), and
+- the compiled CSS will work on older browsers,
+- You will also be able to easily publish the page to Git Pages.

+For more information see my [One Page Site Template](https://github.com/chrisnajman/one-page-site-template/tree/main) (GitHub).

 **Important**: It is assumed that you have `node.js` installed on your computer.

 ## webpack.config.js and package.json